 Different rules apply when either spouse has descendants from another relationship.

-Heirs often have questions about their inheritance rights when no will exists.
-Our guide How To Claim An Inheritance Without A Will.
+Heirs frequently ask how they establish their legal rights during probate.
+Our article How To Claim An Inheritance Without A Will

 Not every asset becomes part of the probate estate.